S3 method for class 'glm'

 auto.labs

-If TRUE (by default), use labels (and units) automatically from origdata=.
+If TRUE (by default), use labels (and units) automatically from data or origdata=.

 origdata

 The original data set this model was fitted to.
-By default it is NULL and labels of the original data set are not used.
+By default it is NULL and no label is used.

 labs

 Labels to change the names of elements in the term column of the table.
-By default, it is NULL and no change is performed.
+By default it is NULL and nothing is changed.

 lang

 The natural language to use.
-The default value can be set with, e.g., options(data.io_lang = "fr") for French.
+The default value can be set with, e.g., options(SciViews_lang = "fr") for French.

 ...